All Episodes

 She made it clear in no uncertain terms that hell would freeze over before she had anything to do with supporting Hillary Clinton.

-I mean I suppose that's the question but most assuredly I can tell you I got stopped several times by Bernie delegates and they were not happy campers.
+But most assuredly, I can tell you I got stopped several times by Bernie delegates, and they were not happy campers.

 No, and sure, and we've seen this on the Republican side as well.